nyanpasu/moka-gtk-theme/README.md

  * ruby
  * python3

-To render new or modified assets from their source SVG files, run the following:
+To render new or modified assets from their source SVG files, run the following to render the respective assets

-    ./render-pngs.py
+    ./render-gtk3-assets.py # GTK3 assets

+    ./render-metacity-assets.py # Metacity assets

+    ./render-unity-assets.py # Unity assets

 This script will look in the source directories (../src/*) and render the respective assets (provided there are changes).